Chipper Jones: 1999: MVP season

 In 1999, Jones won the National League MVP award after becoming the first player ever to hit over .300 (.319) while slugging 40 or more home runs (45; 3rd in the NL) and doubles (41), drawing 100 or more walks (126; 3rd in the league), notching 100 or more RBI (110) and runs scored (116), and stealing 20 or more bases (25).
 Ironically, Jones was not selected for the MLB All-Star game that year.
 He was also walked intentionally 18 times; 2nd in the league, and his .633 slugging percentage was 4th best in the NL.
 A major factor in his selection as MVP was his performance against the Braves' chief competitors, the New York Mets.
 The Braves led the National League East by only one game as they entered a three-game September series against the Mets, the team that was right on their heels.
 Atlanta swept the series at Turner Field, though, largely thanks to Jones, who hit four home runs and drove in seven of the 13 runs that the Braves scored.
 For the season, he hit .319 with a .510 on-base percentage, a 1.000 slugging percentage, and seven home runs against the Mets.
-During the 1999 NLCS, Jones drew the ire of Mets fans by saying, "Now, all the Mets fans can go home and put their Yankees' stuff on."
+On September 30, 1999, after a game against the Mets, Jones drew the ire of Mets fans by saying, "Now, all the Mets fans can go home and put their Yankees' stuff on,” believing his team has eliminated the Mets from playoff contention.
+Looking back at that moment, Jones has stated “it all went downhill after that,” referring to the Mets making the postseason despite the odds and having to face them in the 1999 NLCS.
 In the playoffs, Jones led the Braves to the World Series against the New York Yankees, in which the Braves were swept.